 The Lisa Mathena Group urges everyone to monitor your health and practice social distancing.
 Social distancing means staying out of crowded places, avoiding group gatherings, and maintaining distance (approximately 6 feet) from others when possible.
-As of June 29, 2020, Delaware has delayed moving into Phase 3 of Re-Opening due to spikes in positive coronavirus new cases.
+As of October 21, 2020, Delaware is still in Phase 2 of Re-Opening.
+Governor Carney has delayed moving into Phase 3 of Re-Opening due to spikes in positive coronavirus new cases.
+For complete up-to-date Coronavirus Information in the State of Delaware, please visit https://coronavirus.delaware.gov.

 Everyone over the age of 12 is required to wear face coverings in public settings, including in grocery stores, convenience stores, pharmacies, doctor’s offices, and on public transportation.